mpapadomanolaki/Training-on-DeepSat/README.md

 2. After installing Torch, make sure that you have the following external Torch packages:

 'nn'

 'cutorch'

 'cunn'

 'xlua'

 'optim'

 'image'

 'trepl'

 'mattorch'

-To install them, just type: luarocks install <package>
+To install them, just type: luarocks install package_name

 It should be noted that in order to install 'mattorch' package  you need to type the following command: MATLAB_ROOT=/path_where_matlab_is_installed luarocks install mattorch